digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/KEYDIY/KEYDIY.md

 - This guide in general is *not* recommended for Smartlock devices, as it currently only allows for a single set of codes to be loaded to a remote, which anyone else following this guide would also have.
 This would cause any AU Falcon that has a KEYDIY remote paired to be unlockable with anyone elses KEYDIY remote, due to the fixed code nature.
 Smartshield Falcons should not be affected, however even this cannot be guaranteed.
 - buttons may be occasionally unresponsive.
 This is possibly due to the remotes not repeating the button signals multiple times
 - This guide assumes an Android phone, so that the cheaper programmer can be used.
 This was also tested using a KD900+ however this was not necessary
 - Cloning unavailable.
-KEYDIY cannot recognize the types of codes used by either the Smartlock or Smartshield remotes
+KEYDIY cannot recognize the types of codes used by either the Smartlock or Smartshield remotes, and all available information within KEYDIY infrastructure appears to be user-submitted manually.
+- There are reported and known issues with poor quality control with remote, leading to a "fob lottery" of sorts.

 ## What you need

 - A KEYDIY remote.
 Generally speaking most KEYDIY remotes should work, however this guide used a `B09-3` and a `B01-3` fob.

-    > There is a level of "fob lottery" involved in this, as some fobs are inaccurate in their frequencies thanks to poor quality control
-    {: .block-note}

 - A KEYDIY programmer (Shown below)